longshorej/activator-lagom-java-chirper/DEPLOY.md

 Refer to [Orchestrating deployment using the CLI](http://conductr.lightbend.com/docs/2.0.x/DeployingBundlesOps#Using-CLI-to-orchestrate-bundle-deployments) section on the documentation for further details.

-The fact that application is started one at a time in a predictable manner also means that [Production Suite](https://www.lightbend.com/platform/production) is able to form a cluster for this application in a consistent and reliable way.
+The fact that application is started one at a time in a predictable manner also means that [Enterprise Suite](https://www.lightbend.com/platform/production) is able to form a cluster for this application in a consistent and reliable way.

-For applications is written in [Lagom](https://www.lagomframework.com/) with Akka Clustering enabled, [Production Suite](https://www.lightbend.com/platform/production) is able to form the Akka cluster automatically.
+For applications is written in [Lagom](https://www.lagomframework.com/) with Akka Clustering enabled, [Enterprise Suite](https://www.lightbend.com/platform/production) is able to form the Akka cluster automatically.

-For non-Lagom application, [Akka Clustering](http://conductr.lightbend.com/docs/2.0.x/AkkaAndPlay#Akka-Clustering) page in the documentation provides the instruction so [Production Suite](https://www.lightbend.com/platform/production) is able to form the Akka cluster for your application.
+For non-Lagom application, [Akka Clustering](http://conductr.lightbend.com/docs/2.0.x/AkkaAndPlay#Akka-Clustering) page in the documentation provides the instruction so [Enterprise Suite](https://www.lightbend.com/platform/production) is able to form the Akka cluster for your application.

 The cluster formation feature also works with a non-Akka based clustering.
-[ConductR Zookeeper](https://github.com/typesafehub/conductr-zookeeper) bundle is an example of this where [Production Suite](https://www.lightbend.com/platform/production) forms the Zookeeper cluster which is a non-Akka based.
+[ConductR Zookeeper](https://github.com/typesafehub/conductr-zookeeper) bundle is an example of this where [Enterprise Suite](https://www.lightbend.com/platform/production) forms the Zookeeper cluster which is a non-Akka based.

-The service orchestration and cluster formation feature from [Production Suite](https://www.lightbend.com/platform/production) also works with a non-JVM apps.
-[Postgrest BDR](https://github.com/huntc/postgres-bdr) bundle is an example of Docker based bundle where [Production Suite](https://www.lightbend.com/platform/production) is able to form the Postgres cluster.
+The service orchestration and cluster formation feature from [Enterprise Suite](https://www.lightbend.com/platform/production) also works with a non-JVM apps.
+[Postgrest BDR](https://github.com/huntc/postgres-bdr) bundle is an example of Docker based bundle where [Enterprise Suite](https://www.lightbend.com/platform/production) is able to form the Postgres cluster.

 #### Elasticity and scalability